Tag Archives: PnP.PowerShell

 Scenario:

-You have a list in SharePoint Online.
+You have imported a list into SharePoint Online.
+Every list item contains information for specific users and users’ accounts.
 You want list items be visible to specific users only.

 You want to leverage Item-Level Permissions under List Advanced settings: “Read access: Read items that were created by the user”.
-But the problem is it was not users who created items.
-E.g. the list was imported from excel file or created programmatically or migrated.
+But the problem is – since this list was imported – it was not users who created items.
+So the item-level access feature to work properly – you’d need to update the list so for each item the field “Created By” will have a user account you want the item be visible for.

 Solution: